-The beginnings of the castle should be dated to the third quarter of the fourteenth century.
-Its founder was Cracow judge Jan of Syrokomla.
+The beginnings of the castle should be dated to the third quarter of the fourteenth century, the construction was probably completed before 1388, when castle burgrave was mentioned for the first time.
+Founder of the Korzkiew was Cracow judge Jan of Syrokomla.
 The next owners were Szczepan Świętopęłk from Irządz and the Cracow townsman Piotr Krupka.
 From the 16th century, Korzkiew was successively owned by Zborowscy, Ługowscy, Jordan and Wessel families.
 At the end of the fifteenth century and in the sixteenth century, the castle was rebuilt, and at the end of the nineteenth century fell into disrepair.
 In 1997, the building was rebuilt by a private investor.

 The oldest castle was created by a defensive-residential tower erected on the edge of a hill.
 From the north, east and west sides, the rocky hill was protected high slopes, and from the south the castle was additionally secured with a ditch.
 Tower was a free-standing building, two-storied, with a cellar, built of stones on a rectangular plan with dimensions of 9,5×12 meters.
 Thickness of the walls reached 2.5 meters.
 A little later, the tower was surrounded by a perimeter wall separating the courtyard from the south.
 Its thickness oscillated between 1 and 1.1 meters, and from the safest north side it was only 0.9 meters.
 The entrance to the castle led through a openning in the southern part of the wall.
 Perhaps it was preceded by a drawbridge over the moat, which would have been indicated by a wall discovered a few meters outside the gate.